uli-heller/uli-mini-tools/README.md

 * html-unescape ... unescape all html entities included in a file
 * http-cat ... download a http url and print it to stdout
 * md5sum ... calculate the md5 hash of a file; emulates the unix command "md5sum"
+* sha1 ... calculate the SHA1 hash of a file; emulates the unix command "sha1sum"
+* sha2 ... calculate the SHA256 hash of a file; emulates the unix command "sha256sum"
 * tcpmon ... monitors tcp connections

 Build